isrt09/Artificial_Neural_Network/README.md

-# Artificial Neural Network with Tensoflow &amp; Keras in Python
+# Artificial Neural Network with Tensorflow &amp; Keras in Python